-- 3 Nov 18 Picking up from the previous day's discussion and the assigned reading, we will investigate the site survey and the performance criteria we require of the different security systems. - Site Survey The class will break into syndicates for a tutored walk-through / talk-through of a site with particular security integration issues.
-The problems will be analysed as syndicates and solutions discussed in open forum. - 10 Nov 18 Tutorials Each syndicate will have the opportunity to arrange a tutorial with the professor to discuss their client's security issues and the developing concept for addressing the specific identified security requirement. - 17 Nov 18 Group submissions of projects and presentations Each syndicate will present its project concept solution to the clients' representatives in class.
+Site Survey The class will break into syndicates for a tutored walk-through / talk-through of a site with particular security integration issues.
+The problems will be analysed as syndicates and solutions discussed in open forum.
+If we are unable to conduct the survey in person, we will use the building plans.

+- 31 Oct 20 Tutorials Each syndicate will have the opportunity to arrange a tutorial with the professor to discuss their approach and developing concept for addressing the specific identified security requirement. - 7 Nov 20 Group submissions of projects and presentations Each syndicate will present its project concept solution to the clients' representatives in class.
 Examination.